Frequently Asked Questions

 How are the data collected?

-Data are collated from pre-existing databases used to administer entry to medical school, entry to postgraduate training programmes, the management of postgraduate training programmes and the evaluation of postgraduate training programmes.
+Data are collated from pre-existing databases used to administer entry to medical school, medical school assessment, entry to postgraduate training programmes, the management of postgraduate training programmes and the evaluation of postgraduate training programmes.

 How can I find out more about UKMED?

-Agendas and minutes from meetings of the Advisory Board are published on this website, as well as supporting documents as appropriate.
-It is also possible to sign up for UKMED news alerts via the Contact page.
+Agendas and minutes from meetings of the Advisory Board are published on this website, as well as supporting documents.

 Who is responsible for UKMED’s compliance with the General Data Protection Regulation (UK GDPR)?